tazama-lf/docs/Guides/demo-ui-guide.md

 [Top](#top)

 ### Clear all
-The `clear all` button resets the entire demo and allows the user to start a new demo with a fresh screen
+The `clear all` button resets the entire demo and allows the user to start a new demo with a fresh screen.
 <br>

 ![clear-all](../images/demo-clear-all.png)